Stefanie Zweig: Literary career

 While working for Abendpost, Zweig wrote a number of children's books, commencing with Eltern sind auch Menschen [Parents are people too] (1978).
-Her first African novel was the novel for young adults Ein Mundvoll Erde [A Mouthful of Earth] (1980).
+Her first novel set in Kenya was the novel for young adults Ein Mundvoll Erde [A Mouthful of Earth] (1980).
 It describes an infatuation with a Kĩkũyũ boy; the book won several awards, including the Glass Globe of the Royal Dutch Geographical Society.

 Zweig explained in an interview that the success of Ein Mundvoll Erde encouraged her to write her first novel for adults.
 She said, "I thought to myself, 'You really are a fool to waste all your life in a children's book, why don't you tell the true story?'"
 Nirgendwo in Afrika [Nowhere in Africa] appeared in 1995.
 Zweig described it simply as "the story of a courageous father who taught his daughter not to hate."
 The autobiographical novel recounts the Redlich family's life in Kenya from their arrival from Germany in 1938 until their return to Germany in 1947.
 The book was a bestseller in Germany, and launched a writing career that extended over another dozen novels.
 Zweig's next novel, Irgendwo in Deutschland [Somewhere in Germany] (1996), is a sequel describing the Redlich family's life in Germany from their return in 1947 until the death of the father from heart failure in 1958.

 Zweig subsequently published the "Rothschildallee" series of four novels that appeared from 2007 to 2011; Zweig's family home in Frankfurt had long been on this street.
 In 2012 she published her memoir, Nirgendwo war Heimat: Mein Leben auf zwei Kontinenten [Nowhere was Home: My Life on Two Continents].

 In all Zweig's books have sold over seven million copies and have been translated into fifteen languages.
 The 2002 film adaptation of Nirgendwo in Afrika was written and directed by Caroline Link.
 It won the Academy Award for Best Foreign Language Film, the German Film Award for Best Fiction Film, and several other prizes.
 While the film attracted international attention to Zweig, she was not directly involved in its making.
 Marlies Comjean has translated two of her novels, which appear in English as Nowhere in Africa and Somewhere in Germany; see the bibliography below.
 In addition to these books, Zweig had continued her work as a journalist, and up to 2013 was writing a column Meine Welt [My World] for the newspaper Frankfurter Neue Presse.

 Zweig died on 25 April 2014 after a short illness.
 Her partner Wolfgang Häfele predeceased her in 2013.
 She had chosen to be buried in the Neuer Jüdischer Friedhof [New Jewish Cemetery] in Frankfurt.